Sightseeing Tour by bus, followed by Walking Tour of the Historical Centre of Valencia

 (Coaches and interior by requirement).

-ROUND SQUARE, picturesque square constructed in XIX centura, popularly known as “el clot” The Pit.
-During the tour we will admire several facades of some churches like the one OF SAINT CATHERINE, a Gothic construction with a slender Baroque tower AND THE ONE OF SAINT JOHN, that is among the oldest churches in Valencia.
+ROUND SQUARE, picturesque square constructed in XIX century, popularly known as “el clot” The Pit.
+During the tour we will admire several facades of some churches like the one OF SAINT CATALINA, a Gothic construction with a slender Baroque tower AND THE ONE OF SAINT JUAN, that is among the oldest churches in Valencia.

 We can finally get to the North Railway Station -Estación del Norte- , one of the finest still preserved in Spain of railway architecture, a secession Modernist style building inaugurated in 1917.